-The rapidly growing Natural Language Processing community at the University of Southern California.
-Our labs span a wide range of research areas.
-We invite you to explore the different labs to learn about us, our work, and how you can get involved.
+The Natural Language Processing community affiliated with various departments and institutes within the University of Southern California.
+Our research areas span a wide range of topics within NLP and beyond.
+We invite you to explore the different research labs in the Thomas Lord Department of Computer Science and affiliated groups under ISI, ICT and other departments to learn about us, our work, and how you can get involved.

 Intelligence and Knowledge Discovery Lab is a group of reseachers working on next-generation machine intelligence techniques for label-efficient machine learning, knowledge-guided natural language processing and knowledge reasoning.
 Our research spans across machine learning, natural language processing and data mining, with a focus on weak-supervision methods for modeling natural-language text data and graph-structured data.